-Stephens figures into the defense that ‘the people’s desires were followed.
-Take away his alledged modern day racist comments during his stops in 1861 and all you are left with is INTENT.
+Stephens figures into the defense that ‘the people’s’ desires were followed.
+Take away his alleged modern-day racist comments during his stops in 1861 and all you are left with is INTENT.
 What was Stephen’s intent during his stops on the way to Richmond from Montgomery?
-To reassure the ‘people’ governed by the new Confederate government the character of new government would be no different from the one they just left.
-With a new ratified Constitution based on federalism in hand, Stephens assured ‘the people’, Johnson’s oligarcy claims, and others like them, were not true.
-The ‘Rule of Representation’ would be maintained and new ‘general government’ would be restricted in ‘States Right to Decide’ issues like the institution of slavery.
-Citizens in Confederacy could still engage in the institution as long as the State they practiced it had a Slave Code to regulate it’s practice.
-Also, an argument can be made if the Confederacy instituted a DIRECT TAX, the act would protect slavery at the Federal level like it’s counterpart in the United States Constitution.
+To reassure the ‘people’ governed by the new Confederate government the character of the government would be no different from the one they just left.
+With a newly ratified Constitution based on federalism in hand, Stephens assured ‘the people’, Johnson’s oligarchy claims, and others like them, were not true.
+The ‘Rule of Representation’ would be maintained and the new ‘general government’ would be restricted to ‘State’s Right to Decide’ issues like the institution of slavery.
+Citizens in Confederacy could still engage in the institution as long as the State they practiced in had a Slave Code to regulate its practice.

 You probably noticed the phrase, ‘the people’ highlighted in this article.
-I used it intentionally to counter Johnson’s argument to show you the reader, there are two sides to every coin.
+I used it intentionally to counter Johnson’s argument to show you the reader, there are two sides to every story.
 Johnson uses the phrase as a fear tactic.
 Was Johnson’s statement factual?
-Answer: Yes and No. No in that no direct vote had been put to the people of the six of the seven of the seceding States, and Yes – except for Texas which did put the vote before the people – up to the time of Johnson’s speech.
-In all the seceding States, including Texas, the question of deciding the Federal relations question was left up to each States Convention by its legislature or ‘its people’, which authorized its creation and intent.
+Answer: Yes and No. No in that no direct vote had been put to the people of the six of the seven seceding States, and Yes – except for Texas which did put the vote before the people directly – up to the time of Johnson’s speech.
+In all the seceding States, including Texas, the question of deciding the Federal relations question was left up to each States Convention by its legislature, the elected representatives of ‘the people’, which authorized its creation and intent.
 Each legislature authorized the people to elect others among them as delegates to the secession convention.
 So, the vote was put before the ‘the people’.
-Just in a different way.
-By individuals ‘the people’ voted in at the local level or canvassed in to represent their interests at each convention.
+Just in a different way, by individuals, ‘the people’ voted in at the local level or canvassed in to represent their interests at each convention.
 Once the decision to leave the Union had been reached by the convention as in the case of Texas, ‘the people’ by popular vote ratified the results of their secession convention.

 THE RULE OF REPRESENTATION